Li4kataaa/C-Sharp-Projects/READ ME.md

-# @Everyting can be used for educational purposes!
+# Everyting can be used for educational purposes!